Athletic injury, nagging pain, everyday wear and tear or post-op recovery can all lead you to physical therapy. Here’s what you can expect.

 How long until you feel better?

 Because the benefits of physical therapy are cumulative and treatment is tailored to your individual needs, it’s hard to know exactly how long you’ll be in rehab.
-Often 6-12 visits is enough, but your PT will let you know what to expect.
+Often 6-12 visits is enough, but your rehabilitation professional will let you know what to expect.
 The benefits of physical therapy can last long after the final session if you incorporate the exercises you learn into an ongoing health routine.

 NIH, “Rehabilitation” Accessed on May 28, 2020